-- 7.1 Provided that a change of use or occupancy proposal development permit application within the HCA_OD does not propose to reduce the number of existing parking spaces and loading areas, it is exempted from the parking and loading area requirements in the Schedule of this Bylaw, except when: - (a) the net floor area of the building is increased, and/or - (b) an additional dwelling unit is added;
+- 7.1 Provided that a change of use or occupancy proposal within the HCA-OD does not reduce the number of existing parking spaces and loading areas, it is exempted from the parking and loading area requirements in Schedule 6 Off-street Parking and Loading Area Standards of this Bylaw, except when: - (a) the net floor area of the building is increased, and/or - (b) an additional dwelling unit is added;

-The and further, the above standards may be varied at the discretion of the Development Authority specifically for the purpose of encouraging residential use in the Historic Commercial Areas Overlay District pursuant to the Municipal Development Plan.
+and further, the above standards may be varied at the discretion of the Development Authority specifically for the purpose of encouraging residential use in the Historic Commercial Areas Overlay District pursuant to the Municipal Development Plan.

-- 7.2 For developments that are not exempted in section 7.1 from complying with the Schedule 6 parking and loading area requirements by this Schedule; - (a) the location and design of all-off-street parking and loading areas, including an alternative parking and loading plan, shall be subject to the approval of the Development Authority in accordance with the Schedule 6 Off-street Parking and Loading Area Standards Schedule of this Bylaw.; and For developments that are not exempted by this Schedule, the Development Authority may approve an alternative parking plan in accordance with the Off-street Parking and Loading Area Standards Schedule of this Bylaw. - (b) For developments that are not exempted by this Schedule, the Development Authority may approve a modification of the parking and loading area layout standard and parking and loading requirements established in the Schedule 6 Off-street Parking and Loading Area Standards-Schedule of this Bylaw, for all or a portion of a parking and loading area, where provided that: - (i) in the opinion of the Development Authority the incidence of turnover-and/or familiarity with of parking stall occupancy in the subject parking area and of onstreet parking stalls and loading bays in the general area is such that a reduced standard is appropriate; and - (ii) Anan applicant applying for a modified parking and loading area layout must submit an accurate site plan based on a precise study of the area, to the satisfaction of the Development Authority.
+- 7.2 For developments that are not exempted in section 7.1 from complying with the Schedule 6 parking and loading area requirements: - (a) the location and design of off-street parking and loading areas, including an alternative parking and loading plan, shall be subject to the approval of the Development Authority in accordance with Schedule 6 Off-street Parking and Loading Area Standards; and - (b) the Development Authority may approve a modification of the parking and loading area layout standard and parking and loading requirements established in Schedule 6 Off-street Parking and Loading Area Standards, for all or a portion of a parking and loading area, provided that: - in the opinion of the Development Authority the incidence of turnover of parking stall occupancy in the subject parking area and of on-street parking stalls and loading bays in the general area is such that a reduced standard is appropriate; and - (ii) an applicant applying for a modified parking and loading area layout must submit an accurate site plan based on a precise study of the area, to the satisfaction of the Development Authority.